-Budget includes payroll costs associated with retaining three, full time CalFresh Outreach staff to conduct outreach, enrollment and retention activities; coordinate and facilitate the CalFresh Task Force meetings; coordinate training for project partners; coordinate Market Match outreach with the North Coast Growers' Association; and assist with the planning and execution of the annual CalFresh Forum.
-Staff includes one bilingual CalFresh application assistor and one nutrition education CalFresh application assistor at 100% FTE and a lead outreach and application assistance specialist funded at 90% FTE.
-Our Outreach staff provides training and consultation to CalFresh partners at organizations all over the county, on an as needed basis.
-Currently they pre-screen up to 2,200 households and complete an average of 30 CalFresh applications each quarter, and they continue to assist up to 100 CalFresh recipients, who have signed a Release of Information (ROI) form, with benefit retention.
+Budget includes payroll costs associated with retaining three, full time CalFresh Outreach staff to conduct outreach, enrollment and retention activities; coordinate and facilitate the CalFresh Task Force meetings; coordinate training for project partners (as needed); promote the benefits of the Market Match, which is available for CalFresh recipients at North Coast Growers' Association's Farmers' Markets; and assist with the planning and execution of the annual CalFresh Forum.
+Staff includes one bilingual and one Nutrition Education CalFresh application assistor at 100% FTE and a lead outreach and application assistance specialist funded at 90% FTE.
+Our Outreach staff will be available to conduct CalFresh trainings for local professionals at partner organizations upon request, although the need for the trainings has declined as DHHS has taken a lead role.
+Outreach Staff completed 92 applications in the first month of CalFresh expansion to SSI households and will pre-screen up to 2,500 households per quarter.
+We expect to enroll a larger than usual number of households in the months leading up to the start of this 2019-2020 contract, and to average a minimum of 50 CalFresh applications each quarter thereafter, though we expect numbers will likely be higher.
+Outreach staff continues to assist up to 100 CalFresh recipients who have signed a Release of Information (ROI) form with benefit retention.

-Mobile Produce Pantry Driver:
+Mobile Produce Pantry Driver/Coordinator:

 This includes personnel costs for one full time CalFresh outreach staff person who drives the Mobile Produce Pantry to the scheduled sites in coordination with the DHHS Mobile Outreach Vehicle and SOS.
 Each individual accessing the Mobile Produce Pantry is prescreened for CalFresh and an intake file is established tracking their CalFresh status.
-Food for People outreach staff initiate the application process with the households if it appears they might be eligible or refers them to the Mobile Outreach Vehicle or SOS for additional screening and/or to discuss other county services that might assist the individual or family, such as MediCal, CalWORKS, etc. Recipes are also distributed and nutrition education activities (taste tests, food demos, etc.) are frequently conducted at the sites to help individuals understand the benefits of a healthy diet and how CalFresh can help them access more fresh fruits and vegetables.
+Food for People outreach staff initiate the application process with the client if it appears they might be eligible or refers them to the Mobile Outreach Vehicle or SOS for additional screening and/or to discuss other county services that might assist the individual or family, such as MediCal, CalWORKS, etc. Recipes are also distributed and nutrition education activities (taste tests, food demos, etc.) are frequently conducted at the sites to help individuals understand the benefits of a healthy diet and how CalFresh might help them access more fresh fruits and vegetables.